superfly/docs/flyctl/cmd/flyctl_auth.md

-Authenticate with Fly (and log out if you need to).
+Authenticate with Fly (and logout if you need to).
-If you do not have an account, start with the `auth signup` command.
+If you do not have an account, start with the AUTH SIGNUP command.
-If you do have and account, begin with the `auth login` subcommand.
+If you do have and account, begin with the AUTH LOGIN subcommand.

 ## Usage
 ~~~
 flyctl auth [command] [flags]
 ~~~